GED in Chicago

 - You must not be a high school graduate or must not possess a diploma.

 - You must show a proof of residence to prove that you have been residing in the state for at least a continuous period of 30 days.

 - In the state of Illinois, to take the test, you must also have passed the United States of America and Illinois State Constitution Test.

-Further, if you are school-going student and are enrolled in any public or private school for a period of one year prior to taking the test, then you must furnish a withdrawal letter from the authority of the school in which you have enrolled in order be eligible.
+Further, if you are a school-going student and are enrolled in any public or private school for a period of one year prior to taking the test, then you must furnish a withdrawal letter from the authority of the school in which you have enrolled in order to be eligible.

 For registering, you must register with the testing program.
 Refer to the link given above to find information regarding the registration procedures and offices.